Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/README.md

 - SignWriting as a plausible written layer for signed language
 - infrastructure as the next step once signed language becomes writable

+## Second entry

+**Presentation 2:** *The Shape of Writing*

+This second entry extends the series from language science into writing theory:

+- writing as geometry rather than as line by default
+- point, line, and plane as dominant spatial tendencies
+- SignWriting as a plane-based writing system
+- Formal SignWriting as a computational encoding of spatial writing
+- research and infrastructure implications once the plane can be encoded

 ## Recommended reading order

 For a new scientific collaborator, a clear path through the material is: